 A Maori meeting ground is called a Marae.
 To be welcomed onto the Marae, you must first be welcomed through a powhiri.
 This usually involves a challenge by a Maori warrior, singing, chanting and you must show that you come in peace.
 It’s not as scary as it sounds, in fact, we say it’s one of the must-do Maori experiences in New Zealand.
 Prepare for it by checking out Maori Etiquette: What to do When Visiting a Marae.

 A pa site is an old Maori fortified village.
 They were usually based on hills with terraces dug into the sides and surrounded by high fences.
 Many of the Maori people will know where their ancestors’ pa sites were but usually not much remains other than the terraces.
 However, some Maori tourism groups have remade villages, particularly in Rotorua and Gisborne, to give people an idea of what they used to look like.

 10. There’s a legend about everything

-Like we said before, the Maori are the best story tellers.
+Like we said before, the Maori are the best storytellers.
 Maori have legends about most mountains, rivers, lakes and other important landmarks across New Zealand.
 Even the wildlife and greenstone have legends on how they came to be.
-Most Maori legends are usual told to teach certain lessons to children.
+Most Maori legends are usually told to teach certain lessons to children.

 If you liked this article, you might like…